 Caffeine was also found as an effective treatment for Parkinson’s disease in terms of helping patients control their psychomotor movements.
-With regard to the excessive somnolence, caffeine only provides an equivocal borderline improvement on Parkinson’s Disease.
+With regard to excessive somnolence, caffeine only provides an equivocal borderline improvement in Parkinson’s Disease.

 Meanwhile, decaffeinated coffee studies still have no concrete evidence that can prove its beneficial association with this progressive brain disorder.

 Alzheimer’s disease falls under the umbrella of Dementia.
-This neurodegenerative disease greatly affects the memory, thinking, and behavior of a person over 65 years old.
-Although this disease doesn’t have a direct cure its occurrence can be delayed.
+This neurodegenerative disease greatly affects the memory, thinking, and behavior of a person as they get older.
+Although this disease doesn’t have a direct cure, its occurrence can be delayed.

 Eating a healthy diet is one of the best-known modalities in delaying the onset of Alzheimer’s and coffee plays a vital part in lowering the risks of Alzheimer’s disease.
 In a 2010 follow-up study, researchers revealed that drinking 3 to 5 cups of coffee a day can delay the occurrence of AD by 65%.

-Diabetes Mellitus is a metabolic disorder that prevents the body to utilize the energy in the body from the food consumed.
+Diabetes Mellitus is a metabolic disorder that prevents the body from utilizing the energy within the food consumed.
 With diabetes, the body experiences elevated blood sugar levels due to insulin resistance or reduced capability of the body to secrete insulin.